by Rotageek on 19 April 2021

 But with leading retail scheduling software, businesses can not only claim back this valuable time - they can save up to 10% in labour costs too.

-In this guide, we share how successful retail businesses are overcoming five common operational challenges through optimised staff scheduling.
+In this guide, we share how successful retail businesses are overcoming five common operational challenges through optimised rota management solutions.

 Too many businesses still rely on old fashioned, ineffective ways of employee scheduling.
 From Excel spreadsheets to shifts shared over Whatsapp, retailers are often victim to putting up with methods that cause more stress than implementing a new system.